Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../23-3.jpeg"><img src="/images/filler.png" data-src="../23-3.sm.jpeg" alt="Extracted bug, lying on the concrete outside the car, cast out."></a>
 </div>

-The bug represents internalized transphobia, preventing us from accepting who we are and/or accepting that other trans people as just like us and just as valid as us.
+The bug represents internalized transphobia, preventing us from accepting who we are and/or accepting other trans people as equally valid.
 Transphobia is instilled in everyone from childhood, our media is drenched in it, and in all likelihood we grew up with family members who reinforced those stigmas.
 We have to shed these beliefs before we can accept ourselves and move forward with transition.

 <div class="matrix-row lightbox">
   <a href="../24-1.jpeg"><img src="/images/filler.png" data-src="../24-1.sm.jpeg" alt="MORPHEUS: I can see it in your eyes."></a>